This is a content holder for the one button emergency notification system.

 Good Academic Standing – In order for a student to maintain Good Academic Standing, their cumulative GPA must be at a minimum of 2.0.
 Good Academic Standing is required to maintain eligibility for things like graduation, University Athletics, extracurricular activities, and more.
 For more information on Good Academic Standing, visit the University Catalog.

 Grade Point Average (GPA) – The GPA indicates the student’s overall academic average.
 It’s calculated by taking the average (mean) of the numerical value of each grade a student has earned.
 Grades are weighted by the number of credits each class is worth.
 BSU operates on a 0.0 - 4.0 scale (0.0 = F, 1.0 = D, 2.0 = C, 3.0 = B, 4.0 = A).
 Different GPAs are calculated to determine the Cumulative GPA, Major GPA, and Semester GPA.
-If you have questions about GPA or GPA calculations, please consult and advisor.
+If you have questions about GPA or GPA calculations, please consult an academic advisor.

 H